FAQ

 All students on this programme must set aside time each week to read, study, research and practise what they are learning.

-Outside of attending classes, what other course requirements are there for the Level 9 Certificate in CBT with Children and Adolescents?
+Outside of attending classes, what other course requirements are there for the Certificate in CBT with Children and Adolescents?

-Learners on this programme are required to evidence 33 hours of work-based practice with clients over eight months.
+Learners on this programme are required to provide evidence of 33 hours of work-based practice with clients over eight months.
 A log of hours completed and a supervisor’s report must be submitted at the end of the programme.
 Learners must complete supervision at a minimum ratio of 1:20.
 Supervisors contracted to do this work must be suitably qualified and experienced to supervise.
-If you do not currently receive supervision in your professional practice, an additional cost will incur to learners in the form of contracting an external supervisor to provide a minimum of two sessions of supervision.
+If learners do not currently receive supervision in their professional practice, they will incur an additional cost by contracting an external supervisor to provide a minimum of two supervision sessions.

 Study Time